ruby/www.ruby-lang.org/en/news/_posts/2020-12-25-ruby-3-0-0-released.md

   * RBS
   * TypeProf

-With above performance improvement Ruby 3.0 introduces a number of new features described below.
+With the above performance improvement, Ruby 3.0 introduces several new features described below.

 ## Performance

 > When I first declared "Ruby3x3" in the conference keynote, many including members of the core team felt "Matz is a boaster".
 In fact, I felt so too.
 But we did.
-I am honored to see the core team actually accomplished to make Ruby3.0 three times faster than Ruby2.0 (in some benchmarks). -- Matz
+I am honoured to see the core team actually accomplished to make Ruby3.0 three times faster than Ruby2.0 (in some benchmarks). -- Matz

 ### MJIT

 Many improvements were implemented in MJIT.
 See NEWS for details.

-As of Ruby 3.0, JIT is supposed to give performance improvements in limited workloads, such as games ([Optcarrot](https://benchmark-driver.github.io/benchmarks/optcarrot/commits.html#chart-1)), AI ([Rubykon](https://benchmark-driver.github.io/benchmarks/rubykon/commits.html)), or whatever application that spends majority of time in calling a few methods many times.
+As of Ruby 3.0, JIT is supposed to give performance improvements in limited workloads, such as games ([Optcarrot](https://benchmark-driver.github.io/benchmarks/optcarrot/commits.html#chart-1)), AI ([Rubykon](https://benchmark-driver.github.io/benchmarks/rubykon/commits.html)), or whatever application that spends the majority of time in calling a few methods many times.

-Although Ruby 3.0 [significantly decreased a size of JIT-ed code](https://twitter.com/k0kubun/status/1256142302608650244), it is still not ready for optimizing workloads like Rails, which often spend time on so many methods and therefore suffer from i-cache misses exacerbated by JIT.
+Although Ruby 3.0 [significantly decreased size of JIT-ed code](https://twitter.com/k0kubun/status/1256142302608650244), it is still not ready for optimizing workloads like Rails, which often spend time on so many methods and therefore suffers from i-cache misses exacerbated by JIT.
 Stay tuned for Ruby 3.1 for further improvements on this issue.

 ## Concurrency / Parallel